semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 ![](./figures/04-stage1.png)

+Let’s break down the commands:
+1. Create an empty application.
+2. Clone the repository in the CI environment.
+3. Initialize a Git repository, configure the username and email.
+4. Initialize a helper function that returns the Heroku API key to Git.
+5. Push the files with Git.

 We'll use environment variables to keep the job commands reusable.
-For example, by appending `-staging` to the name.

 Open the **environment** section in the block and set the APP_NAME.